fortinet-fortisoar/connector-vectra/docs/ConnectorVectraDoc.md

 <pre>yum install cyops-connector-vectra</pre>

 ## Prerequisites to configuring the connector
-- You must have the credentials of vectra server to which you will connect and perform automated operations.
+- You must have the credentials of Vectra server to which you will connect and perform automated operations.
-- The FortiSOAR&trade; server should have outbound connectivity to port 443 on the vectra server.
+- The FortiSOAR&trade; server should have outbound connectivity to port 443 on the Vectra server.

 ## Minimum Permissions Required
 - Not applicable